MBBS in Australia: Fees 2025, Top Colleges, Placements & Salaries

 The cost of studying medicine in Australia ranges from AUD 45,000 to AUD 80,000 per year, with additional living expenses of around AUD 20,000–30,000 annually.
 This translates to a total investment of approximately INR 1.5 to 3 crore for the full duration of the program.

-Some top universities offering MBBS and MD programs in Australia include the University of Melbourne, University of Sydney, Australian National University, Monash University, University of Queensland, University of New South Wales (UNSW), and the University of Adelaide.
+Some top MBBS/medical colleges in Australia include the University of Melbourne, University of Sydney, Australian National University, Monash University, University of Queensland, University of New South Wales (UNSW), and the University of Adelaide.
 Other notable institutions include James Cook University, Deakin University, University of Tasmania, Bond University, and University of Western Australia.

 Best Medical Colleges in Australia